AutoViML/featurewiz/README.md

 </ul>

 ## Latest
-If you are looking for the latest and greatest updates about our library, we would definitely recommend checking out our <a href="https://github.com/AutoViML/featurewiz/blob/main/updates.md">updates page</a> often.
+If you are looking for the latest and greatest updates about our library, check out our <a href="https://github.com/AutoViML/featurewiz/blob/main/updates.md">updates page</a>.

 ## Introduction
 `featurewiz` a new python library for creating and selecting the best features in your data set fast!